-- 1. Enter the staff parking lot through the "enter only" driveway. - 2.
-Drive slowly and look out for children.
-Obey stop signs and staff directions. - 3.
-Pull up to the front of the lane before stopping your car. - 4.
+- 1. Drive slowly and look out for children.
+Obey stop signs and staff directions. - 2.
+Pull up to the front of the lane before stopping your car. - 3.
 Stay in the car.
 Staff will open the door to let out students and will close the car door after they get out.
-Students should be ready with their backpack, lunch, and other items so they can depart the car quickly. - 5.
-Please watch to ensure your child enters the gate. - 6.
-Drive carefully when leaving. - 7.
+Students should be ready with their backpack, lunch, and other items so they can depart the car quickly. - 4.
+Please watch to ensure your child enters the gate. - 5.
+Drive carefully when leaving. - 6.
+To ensure your child's safety, do not park on the northside of Arizona and have your child cross the street on their own. - 7.
+For families with children in TK/K and 1st-5th, please drop off on Arizona first and then continue to Chelsea.
+Please turn right on SM Blvd to help with traffic flow.
+For families, utilizing Arizona only, please continue east and turn on 26th to minimize traffic on Chelsea. - 8.
 Please model respect and appropriate behavior in the presence of children and understand we are all working towards maintaining safety for all.
 The crossing guards are trained to stop traffic and to cross our children at busy intersections.
 Please do not coax your child, with a horn honk or a yell, to cross the street at any illegal point.